Loading...

 Missing deadlines in a DUI case can have serious consequences.
 Here are some important dates to keep in mind:

-While specific DUI enforcement patterns can change, you should be aware that law enforcement in Lewis County actively patrols for impaired drivers.
+Law enforcement in Lewis County actively patrols for impaired drivers.
+The Lewis County Reserve Deputies can be reached at 437 Swan Ave, Hohenwald, TN 38462, and their phone number is (931) 796-5096.
 Be particularly cautious during weekends, holidays, and late-night hours.
 Remember that Tennessee's BAC limit is 0.08%.

 Navigating the legal system in Lewis County requires access to local resources.